Karl Friedrich (tenor): Life

 Friedrich was a regular guest at the Salzburg Festival.
 He also performed many parts in Franz Lehár's operettas, both on stage and on radio.
 He recorded the complete operettas Giuditta and Paganini, and appeared as Florestan in a recording of Beethoven's Fidelio, conducted by Clemens Krauss.

 Friedrich was awarded the title Kammersänger in 1948.
 He became an honorary member of the Vienna State Opera in 1973.

+Death

-Friedrich died in Vienna at age 76.
+Friedrich died in Vienna, aged 76.
 He was buried in an honorary grave in the Vienna Central Cemetery.